 Then I thought to myself, “What, the towel slipping or something?”
 He handed me a mirror and walked me to the vanity.
 There on the back of my head was a 3″ bald patch.
 How did I not notice it before?
 That’s when we both freaked.
 The first thought on my mind?
 “Oh please don’t let it be cancer.”
 I started doing some research online and what I found was something else, hypothyroid imbalance.
 It fit!
 I finally found something that all my symptoms fit.
 I really wasn’t going crazy.

-Nevertheless, I wish I could say what came next was a simple process; but the fact is this condition isn’t one size fits all.
+Nevertheless, I wish I could say what came next was a simple process; but the fact is this health condition isn’t one size fits all.
 Yeah we all know that one right?
 It wasn’t as simple as taking one magic pill a day, it simply wasn’t.
 I went to the doctor office and got tested.
 My TSH levels weren’t great seemed high as my score was 5.828.

 My doctor prescribed a pill called Methimazole 30 mg.
 We tried this dosage at first to see how well my body tolerated it.
 I think I lasted about 2 minutes.
 Therefore, I got hives a few weeks in, felt like I was crawling in my skin.
 Nevertheless, I went back to the Dr and she lowered the dosage to 10mg.
 5mg in the am then 5mg in the evening; I still didn’t feel like myself.